simonmichael/hledger/hledger/hledger_commands.m4.md

 The description and account columns normally share the space equally (about half of (width - 40) each).
-You can adjust this by adding a description width as part of --width's argument, comma-separated:
+You can adjust this by adding a description width as part of `--width`'s argument, comma-separated:
 `--width W,D` .
 Here's a diagram:
 ```
 <--------------------------------- width (W) ---------------------------------->